 14.18 These rules are not intended to eliminate competition or accidental contact during the race; it is however, intended to prevent intentional rough driving on track.

-14.19 Any driver whose actions are deemed to be "deliberate acts of aggressions to eliminate another car" will be immediately disqualified for that night forfeiting all point and winnings for that night, and may be suspended.
-The Race Director will make the final decision on suspensions deemed "deliberate" and decision will not debated or protested.
+14.19 Any driver whose actions are deemed to be "deliberate acts of aggression to eliminate another car" will be immediately disqualified for that race, forfeiting all points and winnings for that race, and may be suspended.
+The Race Director will make the final decision on suspensions deemed "deliberate" and decision will not be debated or protested.

 14.20 Any driver that gets out of their car or unbuckles safety belts on the track will be disqualified, forfeit all points and winnings for that night and may be suspended.